tuii05/Orderbook-Simulation/README.md

 - Should work with not too large data size limits as well.
 (Tested with 1 million data in the container, there were some lags with this much data when doing 10^6/10^7 buys/sells at once for instance)

 To do:
-- Improve time complexity -> for instance make map<OrderKey, LevelInfos> instead of map<Quantity, LevelInfos> and define a new operator> for the OrderKey so it would be sorted by both quantity and price and remove minimum findings.
+- Improve time complexity -> for instance make map<OrderKey, LevelInfos> instead of map<Quantity, LevelInfos> and define a new operator> for the OrderKey so it would be sorted by both quantity and price, remove minimum findings with that.